sa-mm/getting-started-solution-template/README.md

 **2. Update this project with the newly created service**

-Update `<CloudServiceName>` by the actual service alias you used to publish the service on Murano IoT marketplace.
+In [`c2c.cloud2murano` module](./modules/c2c/cloud2murano.lua) update `Dummycloudservice` by the actual service alias you used to publish the service on Murano IoT marketplace.
 Important in Lua, service starts with a Capital letter.

-If not done yet create a configuration file under [./service/<CloudServiceName>.yaml](./service/<CloudServiceName>.yaml) containing the service fixed settings.
+If not done yet create a configuration file under [./service/dummycloudservice.yaml](./service/dummycloudservice.yaml) containing the service fixed settings.
 If all configuration need to be provided by the users, leave the file blank.

 **3. Modify the callback authentication logic**